chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 An example output report from the toolkit based on this data file is also provided in 'Toolkit_Output_Example.html'.

 **IMPORTANT NOTE:** We recommend reading through Sections 1 to 5 of the example report Toolkit_Output_Example.html' and/or the text of 'Toolkit.Rmd' to orient yourself to the toolkit before running it to produce your report.
-Reading through this text will orient the user to the content of the report and how to set it up.
-In addition, the report introduces conducting data quality assessment, including understanding data relevance, which we recommend as an early step for investigation a data file.
+Reading through this text will orient you to the content of the report and how to set it up.
+In addition, the report introduces the components of data quality assessment, including data relevance, which we recommend as an early step for investigating a data file.

 ## Format of Data Files Needed for Toolkit
 'test_data_file.csv' provides an example of the data file format needed for the toolkit.
 The toolkit is best suited to analyze data that come in a longitudinal 'long' format, containing a column for an ID variable identifying unique entities (for example, households) and a time variable to track the entities over time.
 This 'rectangular' data file would have rows for the units/time periods and columns for the variables.
 A user should avoid duplicate records for units/time periods.
 (A check for duplicates is planned for a later version of the toolkit.)